 The technique of concept mapping was developed as a constructive way of representing knowledge in science and increasing the meaningfulness of learning.
 Now, the creation of a concept map is extremely helpful when used in education as learning and teaching techniques that assist memorization.
 Concept maps are also used for idea generation in brainstorming sessions, and for detailing the structure of complex ideas.

 How does one make a concept map easily and quickly?
 The Concept Maps Solution represents a large collection of concept map samples, examples, and templates.
-Also included is a library of pre-drawn vector stencils that convert ConceptDraw PRO v9.5 into a professional concept map maker.
+Also included is a library of pre-drawn vector stencils that convert ConceptDraw DIAGRAM v12 into a professional concept map maker.
 This capability makes it exceptionally effective for concept mapping.

-The samples you see on this page were created in ConceptDraw PRO using the Concept Maps Solution; they demonstrate a portion of the solution's capabilities and the professional results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM v12 application by using the Concept Maps solution.
+Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.

 Example 1: Concept Map — Internet Marketing

-This diagram was created in ConceptDraw PRO using the Concept Map Library from the Concept Map Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Concept Map Library from the Concept Map Solution.
 An experienced user spent 15 minutes creating this sample.

 This concept map shows internet marketing components and main principles.
 It is a large and complex diagram, but with the use of different shapes, colors and gradations it is easy for understanding, perception and remembering.
 Concept map diagrams can be successfully used in presentations, conferences, and reviews.